spandan114/typescript/README.md

  name.push(4); // Error
 ```
-similarly for pbjects also you cant add other type of dataType
+similarly for objects also you cant add other type of dataType
 ```
 let human = {
     name:'spandan',